 Basically, the Thrive Comments plugin replaces the standard WordPress comments from your website.
-Same as the WordPress comments, Thrive Comments will be available on all of your blog posts.
+Just as the WordPress comments, Thrive Comments will be available on all of your blog posts and pages.

-Make Sure that your Blog Posts allow Comments
+Make Sure that your Blog Posts/Pages allow Comments

-On the layout that shows up, make sure that the "Discussion" checkbox is selected:
+Expand the section and then make sure that the "Allow comments" checkbox is selected:

 "What Will Happen with the WordPress Comments?"

 That is a fair question.
-Here's what's going to happen: the changes you bring to the WordPress comments (available in the WP Admin Dashboard > Settings > Discussion) will be inherited by Thrive Comments.
+Here's what's going to happen: the changes you bring to the WordPress comments (available in the "Discussion" section of your WordPress settings) will be inherited by Thrive Comments:

-And also, if you bring changes to the Thrive Comments options, and some of these options are found in the WP comments settings as well.
-The Thrive Comments options will overwrite the WP comments options.
+And also, if you bring changes to the Thrive Comments options, and some of these options are found in the WordPress comments settings then the Thrive Comments options will overwrite the WordPress comments options.

 After you activate the plugin on your website, you can go ahead and access it.
 In your WordPress admin dashboard, hover over Thrive Dashboard and select Thrive Comments: